 Key Takeaway:

-American English generally simplifies spelling for ease of learning and reading, while British English preserves older, traditional forms.
+American English generally simplifies spelling, while British English preserves older forms.

 Difference Between American and British English